This summer while bass fishing, my friend informed me that he’s started focusing on real estate, specifically fix and flips.

 The rich keep getting richer…

-In his book, Kiyosaki also heard about the richer getting richer and poor losing money growing up and wanted to share his story about what he learned about wealth.
+In his book, Kiyosaki also heard about the rich getting richer and the poor losing money growing up and wanted to share his story about what he learned about wealth.

-On the other hand, Kiyosaki’s “rich dad” was one of the wealthiest business owners in Hawaii that never finished high school.
+On the other hand, Kiyosaki’s “rich dad” was one of the wealthiest business owners in Hawaii who never finished high school.

 Although his “rich dad” was a high school dropout, he eventually became a millionaire by putting the power of money to work for him.